Understanding the L Visa

 At Becker & Lee LLP, employment-based immigration is one of our primary practice areas.
 Our experienced attorneys have worked with a range of talented individuals, employers and human resource professionals to obtain L visas, and other temporary work visas for their employees.
 Past clients include computer software companies, Silicon Valley tech companies, and a range of additional startups and businesses.

 Our L visa lawyers offer comprehensive representation to help ensure legal compliance and efficiency and increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our Oakland law firm to learn more about your options.